dxc-technology/DXC-Industrialized-AI-Starter/README.md

         }
 ]

-df = ai.access_data_from_pipeline(wrt_raw_data, pipeline)
+mention that the output will be in a pandas data frame df = ai.access_data_from_pipeline(wrt_raw_data, pipeline)
 ```
-For more detailed explaination <a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">click here</a>
+<a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">click here</a> for more details about build data pipeline.

 ### Run AI Experiments

+Use the DXC AI Starter to build and test algorithms.
 Sample code snippet to run an AI Experiment.
 This code executes an experiment by running run_experiment() on a model.
-Update experiment_design with parameters that fit your project.
-The data parameter should remain the refined training data.
-The model parameter must be a model subclass.
-The labels parameter indicates the column of the data dataframe to be predicted.
-For the prediction model, the meta-data must describe the column to be predicted and the types for non-numeric columns.

 ```
 experiment_design = {